Explicit non-Gorenstein R=T via rank bounds I: Deformation theory: Introduction

 \subsection{Acknowledgements}

 The first-named author would like to thank the University of Bristol and the Heilbronn Institute for Mathematical Research for its partial support of this project.
-The second-named author was supported in part by NSF grant DMS-1901867.
-The third-named author was supported in part by Simons Foundation award 846912, and would like to thank the Department of Mathematics of Imperial College London for its partial support of this project from its Mathematics Platform Grant.
+The second-named author was supported in part by NSF grant DMS-1901867 and NSF CAREER grant DMS-2337830.
+The third-named author was supported in part by Simons Foundation award 846912 and NSF grant DMS-2401384, and would like to thank the Department of Mathematics of Imperial College London for its partial support of this project from its Mathematics Platform Grant.
 We also thank John Cremona for several helpful conversations about the computational aspects of this project.
 This research was supported in part by the University of Pittsburgh Center for Research Computing and Swarthmore College through the computing resources provided.
 Specifically, this work used the H2P cluster at the University of Pittsburgh, which is supported by NSF award number OAC-2117681.